Edwin Stanton: Emergence in Washington

 In Pennsylvania, Stanton had become intimately acquainted with Jeremiah S. Black, the chief judge in the state's supreme court.
-This friendship proved profitable for Stanton when in March 1857, the recently inaugurated fifteenth President, James Buchanan, made Black his Attorney General.
+This friendship proved profitable for Stanton when, in March 1857, the recently inaugurated fifteenth president, James Buchanan, made Black his Attorney General.
 Black's accession to his new post was soon met with a land claims issue in California.
 In the Treaty of Guadalupe Hidalgo that ended the Mexican–American War and gave California to the United States, the United States agreed to recognize valid land grants by Mexican authorities.
 This was followed by the California Land Claims Act of 1851, which established a board to review claims to California lands.
-One such claim was made by José Y. Limantour, a French-born merchant who asserted ownership of an assemblage of lands that included important sections of the state, such as a sizeable part of San Francisco.
+One such claim was made by Joseph Yves Limantour, a French-born merchant who asserted ownership of an assemblage of lands that included important sections of the state, such as a sizeable part of San Francisco.
 When his claims were recognized by the land commissioners, the U.S. government appealed.
-Meanwhile, Black corresponded with a person named Auguste Jouan, who stated that Limantour's claims were invalid, and that he, under Limantour's employ, forged the date listed on one of the approved grants.
+Meanwhile, Black corresponded with a person named Auguste Jouan, who stated that Limantour's claims were invalid and that he, under Limantour's employ, forged the date listed on one of the approved grants.
 Black needed an individual loyal to the Democratic Party and to the Buchanan administration, who could faithfully represent the administration's interests in California; he chose Stanton.